Pope County Militia War: Arrests

 On the evidence of affidavits by N. J. Hale, William Hale, and I. L. West, arrest warrants were issued for the Sheriff and his posse by Sixth Judicial Circuit Court Judge William N. May.
 Appearing before Judge May on July 22, they were placed under the guard of friends.
 After they were arraigned and waived examination on the 23rd, Dodson, Hickox, and Williams were released on a $5,000 bond each.
 W. A. Stuart and 21 others were required to each give a bond of $500 to answer at the next circuit court to the charge of first-degree murder.
 No trials were ever held on the case.

 Arrest warrants were also issued, on the affidavit of Sheriff Dodson, for ten men living in and near Dover and charged with an alleged attempt to assassinate Deputy Sheriff Williams.
 Judge May permitted the men to select their own guard to surrender to.
 The accused men appeared before the court on July 25, 1872, with ten guards, twenty-three witnesses, and some citizens, all armed with shotguns, pistols, or both.
 All were disarmed except the guards.
-After the day was spent on another case, they were told to return the next day, but the judge failed to make an appearance.
+After the day was spent on another case, they were told to return the next day, but the judge failed to appear.
 Two prominent merchants from Russellville, Jacob L. Shinn and a Mr. Howell, traveled the six miles to Dardanelle to visit Judge May and determine why he had not made it to court.
-May said he was sick and unable to attend court and, that, in fact, there was not any evidence against the young men.
+May said he was sick and unable to attend court and that, in fact, there was no evidence against the young men.
 Judge May sent word with Shinn and Howell that the men were "honorably acquitted."
 In a July 30 letter to the governor, Judge May wrote, "The prosecution had not, up to that time, had a subpœna issued and intimidated that they did not intend to subpœna any.
 I instructed the sheriff to discharge the prisoners for failure of the plaintiffs to produce any witnesses to sustain their charges.
 The same was done, and so the investigation ended."

 In his July 30 letter, Judge May also wrote, "Governor, whatever you do, I would urge you not to declare martial law in Pope county, unless there should be more justification for it than now."